veretennikovalexey/ll/Examples of Bash Shell Features.md

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>ls *.txt</code></pre></div></div>

-In this example, <code class="language-plaintext highlighter-rouge">*</code> is a wildcard pattern that matches any file in the current directory with a &#x60;.txt&#x60; extension.
-The &#x60;ls&#x60; command lists the names of all matching files.
+In this example, <code class="language-plaintext highlighter-rouge">*</code> is a wildcard pattern that matches any file in the current directory with a <code class="language-plaintext highlighter-rouge">.txt</code> extension.
+The <code class="language-plaintext highlighter-rouge">ls</code> command lists the names of all matching files.

 ### Question mark <code class="language-plaintext highlighter-rouge">?</code>
 The question mark <code class="language-plaintext highlighter-rouge">?</code> metacharacter is used as a wildcard character to represent any single character.